The Cost of Information: The Case of Constant Marginal Costs: Information Acquisition in Decision Problems

+In this section, we apply the log-likelihood ratio cost to a standard hypothesis testing problem.
+We study a decision maker performing an experiment with the goal of learning about a hypothesis, i.e.\ whether the state is in a subset $H \subset \Theta$.

+We consider an experiment that reveals with some probability whether the hypothesis is true or not, and study how its cost depends on the structure of $H$.
+For a given hypothesis $H$ and a precision $\alpha$ let $\mu$ be the symmetric binary experiment with signal realizations $S = \{H,H^c\}$, where $H^c$ denotes the complement of $H$:

+Conditional on any state, this experiment yields a correct signal with probability $\alpha$.
+Under LLR cost, the cost of such an experiment is given by

+The first term captures the difficulty of discerning between $H$ and $H^c$.
+The harder the states in $H$ and $H^c$ are to distinguish, the larger the sum of the coefficients $\beta_{ij}$ and $\beta_{ji}$ will be, and the more costly it will thus be to learn whether the hypothesis $H$ is true.
+The second term is monotone in the precision $\alpha$ and is independent of the hypothesis.
+We illustrate with an example how this captures the fact that testing two different hypotheses can lead to very different costs even if they involve the same number of states.

+\paragraph{Learning about the GDP.} For concreteness, we take a state to be a natural number $i$ in the interval $\Theta = \{20000,\ldots,80000\}$, representing the current US GDP per capita.
+We consider the following two hypotheses: \begin{enumerate} \item[(H1)] The GDP is above 50000. \item[(H2)] The GDP is an even number. \end{enumerate} Intuitively, producing enough information to answer with high accuracy whether H1 is true should be less expensive than producing enough information to answer whether H2 is true, a practically impossible task.
+Our model captures this intuition: As the state is one-dimensional, we set $\beta_{ij} = \kappa/(i - j)^2$ following \S\ref{sec:betas}; the same qualitative conclusion will hold as long as $\beta_{ij}$ is strictly decreasing in the distance $|i-j|$.
+Then

+That is, learning whether the GDP is even or odd is by several orders of magnitude more costly than learning whether the GDP is above or below $50000$.\footnote{ Beyond the challenge of learning about the state, which is the focus of this paper, it might be computationally difficult to determine the set that corresponds to a given hypothesis.
+Consider, for example, the hypothesis (H1) The number of pages in this manuscript is an even number, vs the hypothesis (H2) The number of pages in this manuscript is greater than $\sqrt{4000}$.
+The relative ``distance'' properties of the states are in both cases exactly the same as in the GDP example, but the cost of telling states apart is considerably higher in the high-distance case than in the low distance one.
+We thank the editor for suggesting this example.}

+It is useful to compare these observations with the results that would be obtained under mutual information and a uniform prior on $\Theta$.
+In such a model, the cost of a symmetric binary experiment with precision $\alpha$ is determined solely by the cardinality of $H$.
+In particular, under mutual information learning whether the GDP is above or below $50000$ is equally costly as learning whether it is even or odd.
+This is a well known property of cost functions that are invariant with respect to a relabelling of the states.

-\subsection{Information Acquisition in Decision Problems}
+\section{Information Acquisition in Decision Problems}

-We now study the log-likelihood ratio cost in the context of decision problems.
-We consider a decision maker choosing an action $a$ from a finite set $A$ of actions.
-The payoff from $a$ depends on the state of nature $i \in \Theta$ and is given by $u(a,i)$.
-The agent is endowed with a prior $q$ over the set of states.
+In this section we study the implications of the log-likelihood ratio cost function for decision problems.
+We consider a decision maker choosing an action $a$ from a finite set $A$.
+The payoff from $a$ depends on the state $i$ and is given by $u(a,i)$.
+The agent is endowed with a full-support prior $q$ over the set of states.
+Before making her choice, the agent can acquire an experiment $\mu \in \mathcal{E}$ at cost $C(\mu)$, where $C$ is an LLR cost function where the coefficients $(\beta_{ij})$ are assumed to be positive.